 Older adult programming is a large component of the RI SNAP-Ed plan.
-Thus, collaborative efforts with the state's Office of Health Aging, RI Meals on Wheels, the USDA Commodity Supplemental Food Program, and several congregate meal sites, along with involvement in Rhode Island College's Age-Friendly Rhode Island coalition, maximize the opportunity for more older adults to receive nutrition education without duplicating efforts.
+Thus, collaborative efforts with the state's Office of Health Aging, RI Meals on Wheels, the USDA Commodity Supplemental Food Program, and several congregate meal sites, along with involvement in the Hunger Elimination Task Force Older Adult working group, maximize the opportunity for more older adults to receive nutrition education without duplicating efforts.